TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Updates/Index.rst

 When and why should we perform TYPO3 updates?
 =============================================

-With the newest version of TYPO3 the TYPO3 core developers present you the best version of TYPO3 CMS currently available on the market.
-It has the newest security features and the most amount of useful features.
-That is why you should always want to have your TYPO3 instances on the newest version possible.
-Another advantage is that you get free security fixes.
+With the newest version of TYPO3 you receive free bugfixes and free security patches for at least three years from the time of the first LTS minor (for example v13.1) release.

 In TYPO3 however, we follow a specific cycle which usually takes 1.5 years long.
 Every 1 and a half year a new TYPO3 version occurs.
 You can follow the cycle `here <https://typo3.org/cms/roadmap>`__.